224. Damages-based agreements

 (e) must be made only after the person providing the services under the agreement has complied with such requirements (if any) as may be prescribed as to the provision of information.

-(4) Rules made under subsection (3) are to be made by the Chief Justice and may make different provision in relation to different descriptions of agreements.
+(4) Rules made under subsection (3) is to be made by the Board and may make different provision in relation to different descriptions of agreements.